coreruleset/crs-linter/README.md

  No new tags added.
  No t:lowercase and (?i) flag used.
- There are one or more rules without OWASP_CRS tag. file=examples/test11.conf, line=8, endLine=8, title=tag:OWASP_CRS is missing: rule does not have tag with value 'OWASP_CRS'; rule id: 1
+ There are one or more rules without OWASP_CRS tag. file=examples/test11.conf, line=8, endLine=8, title=tag:OWASP_CRS is missing: rule does not have tag with value 'OWASP_CRS' nor 'OWASP_CRS/test11'; rule id: 1
  There are one or more rules without ver action. file=examples/test11.conf, line=8, endLine=8, title=ver is missing / incorrect: rule does not have 'ver' action; rule id: 1 End of checking parsed rules